A team of Goodwin Procter attorneys recently advised Dropcam in its $555 million sale to Nest Labs. Terms of the transaction were not disclosed.

 Nest reinvents important but uninspired home products like the thermostat and smoke alarm, merging simple, attractive hardware with thoughtful software and services.
 Nest, based in Palo Alto, Calif., was sold to Google in January 2014 for $3.2 billion.
 Goodwin Procter advised a consortium of investors in Nest Labs in the company’s sale to Google.

-The Goodwin team that advised Dropcam was led by partner Larry Chu and included partners Kelsey Lemaster (Tax), Jim Riley (IP), Scott Webster (ERISA), counsel Todd Hahn and Kirby Lewis (Antitrust), and associate Jeff Cheng and Jim Mattus (ERISA).
+The Goodwin team that advised Dropcam was led by partner Larry Chu and included partners Kelsey Lemaster (Tax), Jim Riley (IP), counsel Kirby Lewis (Antitrust), and associate Jim Mattus (ERISA).